callmeanto/coldplay-lyrics/replit.md

 ## Overview

 This is a full-stack web application called "Letras de Coldplay" - a lyrics study app designed to help Spanish speakers learn Coldplay song lyrics before attending concerts.
-The app allows users to view song lyrics with Spanish translations, practice with timing controls, and study the lyrics to prepare for singing along at live concerts.
-It features a mobile-first design optimized for learning and memorization.
+The app provides real-time synchronized lyrics with Spanish translations, YouTube audio playback, and advanced timing calibration for perfect concert preparation.
+It features a mobile-first design with precision audio sync optimized for learning and memorization.

+**Status**: MVP Complete - Ready for deployment with advanced real-time audio synchronization

 ## User Preferences